-Initially mainly used for conducting inspections, unmanned systems are steadily becoming part of the fabric of this industry in missions involving a variety of tasks, from monitoring pipelines to providing assistance for oil spills
+Initially used for conducting inspections, unmanned systems (drones) are rapidly becoming a part of the fabric of the energy sector, from monitoring pipelines to providing assistance for oil spills

-1. Inspections: Improved ability to complete logistically challenging inspections in
+1. Improved ability to complete logistically challenging inspections in

-4. Environmental Protection: Achieves noise reduction and helps avoid the use of helicopters and other heavy machines.
+4. Environmental Protection: noise reduction and avoiding the use of helicopters and other heavy machines

 CASE STUDY: UNMANNED AERIAL INSPECTIONS: OIL + GAS

 Our aerial unmanned inspection service makes it easier and safer for you to get an overhead look at structures to identify problems before they get worse.
 This is especially true in relation to oil and gas production.